Workers Memorial Day

 The Occupational Safety and Health Act and Mine Safety and Health Act promise workers the right to a safe job.
 Unions and our allies have fought hard to make that promise a reality—winning protections that have made jobs safer, saved hundreds of thousands of lives and prevented millions of workplace injuries and illnesses.

 But our work is not done.
-Each year thousands of workers are killed and millions more injured or diseased because of their jobs.
+Each year, thousands of workers are killed and millions more suffer injury or illness because of their jobs.

 Please join us on Workers Memorial Day as we continue the fight for safe jobs.